[email protected] +97142555496 +971521782364 WhatsApp

 OpenSea is a for-profit online marketplace for tokenized commodities, which include but are not limited to digital art and other assets secured by the Ethereum blockchain.
 Users may build wallets and collections using the OpenSea marketplace.
 NFTs are available for purchase, auction, and sale.
 OpenSea bills itself as the “world’s first and biggest non-financial transaction marketplace.”
 Given that online marketplaces are a well-established business that has operated for many years, it’s unsurprising that such a service already has pre-approved terminology in the Nice Classification’s alphabetical list (“provision of an online marketplace for buyers and sellers of goods and services”).

-It indicates that a trademark for an NFT marketplace may be protected under the Nice Classification’s current structure.
+It indicates that a trademark for an NFT marketplace may be protected under the Nice Classification’s current structure with support from commercial consultancy.

 Find more about the New Trademark Law in the UAE